Sydneysiders can now get a glimpse of what lies inside ICC Sydney at Darling Harbour.

 Joint venture partners HASSELL + Populous have worked together to design the new convention, exhibition and entertainment venues for Sydney, with inspiration from the site’s spectacular city and…

-Included in this precint is the new red carpet entertainment theatre designed to bring world class events to Sydney.
-The Theatre is connected to the International Convention Centre and will also be linked to Tumbalong Place.
-The Theatre will have 203 car parks, 1400sqm retail space, various VIP areas and multiple foyers with views of Sydney’s CBD over Tumbalong Park.
+The theatre is connected to ICC Sydney and also links to Tumbalong Place.
+It has 260 car parks, 1400m2 retail space, various VIP areas and multiple foyers with views of Sydney’s CBD over Tumbalong Park.

-As well as concerts, The Theatre will also be used for sporting events and mega conferences.
-The innovative design will reduce the footprint of the building – allowing for an expansion of open space in the precinct.
+As well as concerts, the theatre will be used for sporting events and mega conferences.
+The innovative design reduces the footprint of the building – allowing for an expansion of open space in the precinct.